You want to automate something in your business. Your first question is obvious: what’s this going to cost?

 |---|---|---|

-| Automation platform | $0-$100 | n8n (self-hosted, free), Make ($10-$99), Zapier ($20-$100) |
+| Automation platform | $0 - $100 | n8n (self-hosted, free), Make ($10 - $99), Zapier ($20 - $100) |

-| CRM | $50-$150 | HubSpot (free-$150), Pipedrive ($14-$99), GoHighLevel ($97-$297) |
+| CRM | $50 - $150 | HubSpot (free - $150), Pipedrive ($14 - $99), GoHighLevel ($97 - $297) |

-| Communication APIs | $20-$100 | Twilio (pay-per-use), SendGrid ($20-$90) |
+| Communication APIs | $20 - $100 | Twilio (pay-per-use), SendGrid ($20 - $90) |

-| Hosting/infrastructure | $20-$50 | Railway, Render, or DigitalOcean |
+| Hosting / infrastructure | $20 - $50 | Railway, Render, DigitalOcean |

-| Monitoring/error tracking | $0-$50 | Built into most platforms |
+| Monitoring / error tracking | $0 - $50 | Built into most platforms |

-Total: $200-$600/month for a typical small business stack.
+Total: $200 to $600 per month for a typical small business stack.

-What should you watch out for?
+What hidden costs should you watch out for?

 What does it cost to do nothing?

-This is the number most businesses forget.
-If your team spends 15 hours per week on a process that could be automated, that’s $31,200 per year at $40/hour.
+Here’s the number most businesses forget.
+If your team spends 15 hours per week on a process that could be automated, that’s $31,200 per year at $40 per hour.
 Every year you wait is another $31,200 spent on work a system could handle.
+IDC’s 2023 State of Data Management report found employees spend 30% of their time on manual data tasks that could be automated.

 Pixorr, a 5-person SEO agency, had one team member spending a full work week every month on client reporting.
 After automating the report pipeline, that person does SEO strategy instead.
 The automation didn’t just save time.
 It redirected a skilled employee from spreadsheet work to revenue-generating strategy.

-How do you get started?
+How do you get started with business automation?

 The audit is free.
 The report is yours to keep.
 And the numbers in it will make the automation decision simple math, not a guess.